enioka/flowbox-spec/index.rst

 Logging control
 ---------------
-Some provision to control the level of logs should be provided as
+Some provision to control the level of logs should be provided as :

-* no log,
-* production,
-* verbose and debug
+* set log level : no log, production, verbose and debug

 Logging payload
 ---------------